Voluntary Assisted Dying (VAD) is a legal end of life choice in all Australian states and the Australian Capital Territory.

 The ACT legislation contains a major difference with state legislation with the absence of a requirement for a six or 12 month prognosis.
 Instead, doctors will confirm that the disease, illness or medical condition is 'advanced'.

 Legislation to restore Territory rights and allow the Northern Territory to debate Voluntary Assisted Dying was passed by the Federal Parliament in December 2022.
-The NT government established an inquiry into VAD which is due to report in July 2024.
-(Dec 2022)
+The NT Chief Minister has announced that she willl table a VAD Bill in 2026.
+This follows an inquiry into VAD which reported in September 2025 (report available here).
+(Nov 2025)